LeanneNortje/Multilingual_speech-image_ME_dataset/README.md

 - [ ] ```test-clean.tar.gz```
 - [ ] ```test-other.tar.gz```

-Extract all these in a MSCOCO folder named ```<any name for the LibriSpeech corpus folder>``` so that your dataset directory looks like this:
+Extract all these in a folder named ```<any name for the LibriSpeech corpus folder>``` so that your dataset directory looks like this:

 ```bash
 ├── <any name for the LibriSpeech corpus folder>